couchbase/couchbase-ruby-client/README.markdown

     blog.views                    #=> ["recent_posts"]
     blog.recent_posts             #=> [#<Couchbase::ViewRow:9855800 @id="hello-world" @key="2009/01/15 15:52:20" @value="Hello World" @doc=nil @meta={} @views=[]>, ...]

-Gem uses streaming parser to access view results so you can iterate them easily and if your code won't keep links to the documents GC might free them as soon as it decide they are unreachable, because parser doesn't store global JSON tree.
+The gem uses a streaming parser to access view results so you can iterate them easily.
+If your code doesn't keep links to the documents the GC might free them as soon as it decides they are unreachable, because the parser doesn't store global JSON tree.

     blog.recent_posts.each do |doc|